Enabling Productive Oceans...

 Water samples are collected from designated shellfish growing areas around the Scottish coast and analysed by light microscopy, for seven potentially toxic genera or species of phytoplankton.

-The monitoring that SRSL undertakes is vitally important since the Scottish shellfish farming industry is worth £10.5 million at first sale value to the Scottish economy (Scottish Government statistics).
+The monitoring that SAMS Enterprise undertakes is vitally important since the Scottish shellfish farming industry is worth £10.5 million at first sale value to the Scottish economy (Scottish Government statistics).
 In addition, much of the aquaculture production is focussed on the West and North of the country and supports remote and rural communities in those areas.

 Toxic Phytoplankton HAB